Quantum State Tomography as a Bilevel Problem, Utilizing I-Q Plane Data: Further numerical illustrations

+where we would like to estimate the eigenstate counts for the Pauli observables.
+Given a Gaussian mixture model for each $I\in \{x,y,z\}$ with mean vectors $\mu_0, \mu_1$ and covariance matrices $\bs \Sigma_0, \bs \Sigma_1$, we can sample data that resemble the IQ-plane data using the state counts:

+We consider two spherical Gaussians of means $\mu_0 = ^\top$,\,\, $\mu_1 = ^\top$.
+We sample the first Gaussian with frequency $n_I^{\ket 0}/n_I$ and the second Gaussian with frequency $n_I^{\ket{1}}/n_I$, $I \in \{x,y,z\}$.
+We perform $n=10,000$ measurements of the state with respect to each of the elements in the Pauli basis to obtain values for the empirical estimates of the expectation values of the Pauli observables:

+Traditionally, having the IQ-plane data, one would use EM algorithm for half of the dataset for calibration purposes, and then use the calibration results to decide the membership of the rest of the measured points.
+Using the counts \eqref{fake_data} it is trivial to assign the estimates of the expectations of the measurement operators and to obtain the $b$ vector:

+which approximates the $b$-vector that one obtains from \texttt{Qutip} \eqref{Qutipb}.
+Subsequently, the optimizer of the standard SDP formulation of QST, Equation (7) from the main article, is:

+which, given the small supply of samples to the algorithm, is a good estimate of the true state \eqref{truestate}.
+For comparison, using \eqref{Qutipb} we obtain a state estimate:

+Using our approach, Equation (8) from the main article, which utilizes the IQ-plane data directly, we explicitly count states using Equation (10) from the main article, to estimate the true state $\bs \rho$ \eqref{truestate} as:

+The Frobenius norm of the difference, as computed by MATLAB\textsuperscript \textregistered, is $ \|\bs{\rho}_{\texttt{Qutip}}- \bs{\rho}_{(12)}\|_F = 0.6455$ and $\|\bs{\rho}_{\texttt{Qutip}}-\bs{\rho}_{(24)}\|_F = 0.6406$, respectively, suggesting a modest improvement in the estimate of the quantum state.
+This numerical illustration provides only an anecdotal evidence of the improvement that can be obtained by considering the bilevel problem.
+We envision that further work could corroborate the observation on real data.

-Both the standard approach to quantum state tomograpy \eqref{SDPdensity} as well as our approach \eqref{SDPdensity3} can be written in MATLAB\textsuperscript \textregistered using the CVX convex optimization library \cite{cvx} in the SDP mode where the algorithm, in both cases, runs very fast.
+Both the standard approach to quantum state tomograpy as well as our approach, Equations \eqref{SDPdensity} and \eqref{SDPdensity2} from the main body, can be written in MATLAB\textsuperscript \textregistered using the CVX convex optimization library \cite{cvx} in the SDP mode where the algorithm, in both cases, runs very fast.
 The state estimation $\bs X_{12}$ requires knowledge of the $b$ vector.
-This is achieved with the EM-algorithm (see \cite{Gupta_theoryand} for example) used on the training data obtained from sampling the Gaussians.
+This is achieved with the EM algorithm (see \cite{Gupta_theoryand} for example) used on the training data obtained by sampling the Gaussians.
 On the other hand, the SPD that estimates $\bs X_{24}$, computes the $b$ vector as part of the problem.

-In the three tables below we present the ME-estimations for the mean vectors and the covariance matrices for the three sets of Gaussian mixtures as well as the values of the $b$ vectors for the three different approaches.
+In Tables \ref{tab:s1}--\ref{tab:s3}, we present the ME-estimations for the mean vectors and the covariance matrices for the three sets of Gaussian mixtures, as well as the values of the $b$ vectors for the three different approaches.